SpringRole/springscan-documentation/source/gettingStarted/authentication.rst

 * The First step is an API call which generates link redirecting user to springscan dashboard, where a user can enter Aadhaar ID to verify and phone number linked with it.
-* The second step involves getting OTP at registered phone number and verifying it with vendor to complete the process and generates a well detailed PDF report with status against each field of ID as verified/failed.
+* The second step involves getting OTP at registered phone number and verifying it with vendor to complete the process.

 **Path** : /v2/user/person/aadhaarOTPCheck/